 Cater To The Company

 Alright, so you need to have a simple but powerful pitch that will cater to the company.
 This is your chance to shine and let that person know what you have to offer.
-Lay out a game plan for a video, post, photo shoot, and let the company know how it will benefit THEM.
+Layout a game plan for a video, post, or photoshoot, and let the company know how it will benefit THEM.
 Yup, this is about the company, not about you.
-They want to know what they get out of this, and it is your hob to tell them.
+They want to know what they get out of this, and it is your job to tell them.